 The problem is extensive.
 The National Institute on Drug Abuse estimates that 18 million people misuse medication at least once a year.
 As of 2019, about 50,000 people in the U.S. misused opioids and died.
 When you take prescription opioids, you’re likely to develop psychological and physical dependence since your brain gets accustomed to the chemical changes.

-Now that you know the basics of pain pills abuse and addiction, how can you tell you’re battling with it?
+Now that you know the basics of pain pill abuse and addiction, how can you tell if you’re battling with it?

 Signs of Painkiller Addiction

 Prescription opioids should relieve pain, but abusing the drugs might cause more pain.
 If you have an opioid use disorder, you’re likely to exhibit the following signs:

 - Cutting down vital activities or stopping them altogether

 - Using pills while in dangerous situations such as driving

 - Becoming tolerant of pain pill effects, making you need more to feel a sensation

 - Harboring a strong urge to use the pills